 Led by the University of Tübingen, the Solve-RD consortium (www.solve-rd.eu), allocated €15 million by the European Commission Horizon 2020 programme, has worked from 2018 to improve the diagnosis of rare diseases, hand in hand with the new European Reference Networks (ERN) on rare diseases.
-The Orphanet coordinating team at leads the work package in charge of collecting standardised genetic and phenotypic information concerning unsolved rare diseases cases from ERN cohorts and the European Genome Archive, and developing an ontology of unsolved cases that will work alongside the Orphanet Rare Disease Ontology (ORDO) and the HPO-ORDO Ontological Module (HOOM) in order to make new diagnostic hypotheses.
-In 2018 the project kicked-off, and the Orphanet team has spent the first three years of the project developing the Rare Disease Case Ontology and codesigning similarity algorithms in order to contribute to the ambitious goals of the project.
+The Orphanet coordinating team at INSERM leads the work package in charge of collecting standardised genetic and phenotypic information concerning unsolved rare diseases cases from ERN cohorts and the European Genome Archive, and developing an ontology of unsolved cases that will work alongside the Orphanet Rare Disease Ontology (ORDO) and the HPO-ORDO Ontological Module (HOOM) in order to make new diagnostic hypotheses.
+The Orphanet team has within this project developed the Rare Disease Case Ontology (RDCO), co-designed similarity algorithms, and organised a series of jamborees with ERNs to discuss results of the application of this methodology to complex diagnostic cases.
+Feedback mechanisms to improve the process are being implemented in this final year.
+All deliverables are available on the Solve-RD website.